 First of all, I bought this contact paper at Walmart, but I’m not entirely happy with it.
 I wanted more of a wooden look.
 Other than white, this was the only plain color they had.
 I will look online for the wooden look contact paper later on.

-I took the cardboard backing off of the frame and measured it on the backside of the contact paper.
+I took the cardboard backing off of the frame and measured it on the backside of the contact paper, then cut it to fit.

 I attached it to the cardboard.
 It was easy to do since it is peel and stick.